Written & Directed by: Tony Le-Nguyen

 - Some audience members could not follow the time shifts in the play.

-- Lighting design was not adequate to assist audience understand where the main focus was at any given time.
+- The lighting design was not adequate to assist the audience to understand where the main focus was at any given time.

 What did participants get out of Chay Vong Vong?